rcrowe/Turbo/readme.md

 Add `class_alias('Turbo\\Provider\\Fuel\\Response', 'Response')` to the bottom of `fuel\app\bootstrap.php` and your good to go.

-Turbo also register a `turbo.pjax` event that you can listen for.
+Turbo also registers a `turbo.pjax` event that you can listen for.
 For example:

 ```php
 Event::register('turbo.pjax', function() {